 An essential part of your employee attendance policy is a procedure for requesting time off or leave.
-You need to ensure your employees know each step they need to take - what forms they require to submit, whom, and how many days in advance.
+You must ensure your employees know each step they need to take - what forms they must submit, whom, and how many days in advance.

 There are many ways to manage such requests.
 For example, some companies use printed templates.
-Others ask employees to send their requests via emails.
+Others ask employees to send their requests via email.